heptarch/heptarch.github.io/drafts/rbl2.md

 radically attentive to the possibility of overlap, and perhaps develop secondary and tertiary domains as a result.

 Why?
-Because combinatorics favours the notion that new ideas live in the gap between disciplines.
+Because <a href="https://heptar.ch/rbl1/#sec-1-4">combinatorics favours</a> the notion that new ideas live in the gap between disciplines.
+The goal of the core team is not necessarily to solve the problems, but rather, to identify the

 ## 2. <a href="#toc">What: problem choice</a><a id="sec-2" name="sec-2"></a>